Bibia027/Bibia027/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning on Alura
+- 🌱 I’m currently learning on [Alura](https://www.alura.com.br)
 - 💕 I Have 16 years old
+- For you to contact me💙

+- annabeatryzsouza15@gmail.com